heathernoto/StarterPortfolio/README.md

 ## Heather's Portfolio - The Somewhat-More-Adult Version

-(Initially Material-UI gradually replacing with vanilla CSS)
+Initially Material-UI gradually replacing with vanilla CSS.
+As well a portfolio, this is somewhere for me to experiement.
+Way more folders than I need as I test using different sheets per component.

 [My Portfolio Site](https://heather-berardo-noto.netlify.app/)